Skip to main content

 “My affidavits have significantly improved,” said Lemieux.
 “This was because of the projects and milestones we had to complete in each course.
 My instructors were able to provide me the proper feedback of how to obtain references and put them in a (proper) format.
 (My criminal justice degree) has also provided me with the knowledge in constitutional law to conduct proper police community involvement.”

-Similarly, Medina said there have been many practical benefits in addition to his promotion and obvious monetary gain.
+Similarly, Medina said there have been many practical benefits of his degree.

 "I feel that through my education I learned more about the other agencies that I interact with, such as the court system and the corrections system," he said.
 "I also learned a great deal about how a lot of the principles and tactics utilized in modern policing came to be."